Ongoing clinical studies at the IHU

 Principal Investigator: Dr. Léonardo SOSA-VALENCIA

-Main Objective: The main objective is to evaluate the EUS navigation system’s procedure duration compared to standard procedure times.
+Main Objective: the main objective is to evaluate the EUS navigation system’s procedure duration compared to standard procedure times.

 Study population: This study involves adult patients, male or female, for whom a EUS procedure for pancreatic disease is programmed within the frame of their clinical care.